oakes/play-clj/README.md

 ## Licensing

-All source files that originate from this project are dedicated to the public domain.
+All files that originate from this project are dedicated to the public domain.
 I would love pull requests, and will assume that they are also dedicated to the public domain.